mooalot/zustand-namespaces/README.md

 ## Installation

-To install the Zustand Divisions API, you can use npm or yarn:
+To install the Zustand Divisions API, you can use npm:

 ```bash
 npm install zustand-divisions